-- The Pulp Chronicler a.k.a.
-Craig McNeely went one step further into the void, destroying the book that gave him so much joy, then burning down the website for good.
-You might notice some pictures missing from this post.
+- The Pulp Chronicler went one step further into the void, actually destroying the book instead.
+You might notice some pictures missing from their post.
 This is where they went all “town from Footloose” on my book.
-It was an act of love though, don’t worry, and one picture remains.
+Don’t worry, one picture remains.

 (words and music by Arty Stealins, based on the song “Big Iron” by Marty Robbins)

 To the town of Agua Fria rode some strangers one hot day

 A man who hated horses to avenge a friend named Gray

 The other stranger was a smartass prone to sarcastic quips